dhagrow/telepythy/README.md

 # Telepythy

-Telepythy is a desktop Python shell inspired by [DreamPie][1] with some notable additional features, such as remote connections.
+Telepythy is a desktop Python shell inspired by [DreamPie][1] with some notable additional features, such as remote interpreters.
 It is designed to streamline a prototyping workflow.

 ## Features